-Nanoparticle or angstrom-sized iron is especially exciting for people with gut disorders, since normal iron is quite irritating to the gut and can trigger intestinal bleeding and/or result in constipation.
-However, due to its extremely tiny particle size (smaller than DNA) angstrom iron does not need to be digested.
+Atom-sized, nanoparticle, or angstrom-sized iron (all different names for the same thing) is especially exciting for people with gut disorders, since normal iron is quite irritating to the gut and can trigger intestinal bleeding and/or result in constipation.
+However, due to its extremely tiny particle size (smaller than DNA) atom-size, angstrom iron does not need to be digested.
 It is instantly absorbed into the bloodstream.

 Previously, with conventional iron supplements, I advised quite a multi-step process in Listen To Your Gut for taking iron in order to boost absorption and guard against adverse effects.
-Most of that becomes unnecessary with angstrom or nanoparticle-sized iron, since it does not require digestion and therefore does not irritate the GI tract.
-As long as you take angstrom iron with plenty of water, there does not seem to be any ill effects.
+Most of that becomes unnecessary with atom-sized or nano iron, since it does not require digestion and therefore does not irritate the GI tract.
+As long as you take atom-sized iron with plenty of water, there does not seem to be any ill effects.

 I wanted to test the super high dose because I was concerned by research on nanoparticle ferric oxide in rat models – which showed that it caused oxidative damage in their lungs when instilled intratracheally.
 However, ferric oxide is a pretty irritating form of iron and who breathes iron in anyway?
 But still, being cautious, I wanted to test it extensively on myself first, before recommending it to others.

-Ongoing, I take 1 tbsp/day, chased with lots of water, during menstruation and have been doing that for about a year, with no adverse effects.
+Ongoing, I took a double dose, chased with lots of water, during menstruation and did that for about a decade, with no adverse effects.
 I know, it would be better for me to split it up into smaller, divided doses, but I just can’t be bothered!
-And as I have no sensitivities, it works fine for me taken in one big dose.
+And as I have no sensitivities, it works fine for me taken in on